W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 ²Babies scream in rage if you take away a knife or scissors, although they may well harm themselves if you do not.
 ³In this sense you are still a baby.
 ⁴You have no sense of real self-preservation, and are likely to decide that you need precisely what would hurt you most.
-⁵Yet whether or not you recognize it now, you have agreed to coöperate in the effort to become both harmless and helpful, attributes that must go together.
+⁵Yet whether or not you recognize it now, you have agreed to cooperate in the effort to become both harmless and helpful, attributes that must go together.
 ⁶Your attitudes even toward this are necessarily conflicted, because all attitudes are ego-based.
 ⁷This will not last.
 ⁸Be patient a while and remember that the outcome is as certain as God.